barbecue/nuxt-structure/README.md

 - **Tailwind CSS**: Utilizes the power of Tailwind CSS for rapid and customizable styling, enabling you to create beautiful and responsive designs with ease.

 - **ESLint and Prettier**: Maintain code quality and consistency with automatic linting and code formatting using ESLint and Prettier.

+- **Pinia**: State management powered by Pinia for a simple and reactive store management solution.

 - **Plugins and Modules**:
   - `@nuxtjs/tailwindcss`: Seamless integration of Tailwind CSS with Nuxt.